Interpause/pxt-esp8266iot/README.md

 ## Documentation
 Most, if not all, of the package contents are annotated with Javadocs.
 The Makecode IDE will automatically give hints based on that.
 In [main.ts](main.ts) you will find a test example too.

-**DO NOTE: Both this package and original use Serial, meaning you cannot use it.
+**DO NOTE: Both this version and the original package use Serial, meaning you cannot use it.
 I am working on a way to change that but it might be a while.**

 ## Changelog
 **I uploaded the package as soon as my test case worked using my framework so not everything here may be accurate.**